Kohler strikes: Strike of 1934

 The Kohler Company was founded in Sheboygan, Wisconsin in 1873, when John Michael Kohler II (1844–1900) took over his father-in-law's steel and iron factory.
 During the late 19th century it prospered as the producer of plumbing products and enamelware.
 In 1912, land around a new factory just west of Sheboygan became the Village of Kohler, Wisconsin.
 From 1905 until his death, John Michael's son Walter J. Kohler Sr. (1875–1940) led the highly successful business.
 In the early 1920s, he built a family mansion, Riverbend, and was welcomed in high society in Chicago and elsewhere.
 In 1928, he became Governor of Wisconsin for a single term.

 With the passage of the National Industrial Recovery Act by Congress in June 1933 that gave the employees the right to have a union, Kohler followed the lead of many industrialists and created a workers association that he could control to forestall the creation of an independent union.
 Although this association handled minor shop floor grievances they never negotiated contracts with the company instead they accepted the company’s offer.

 In August 1933 the workers at Kohler applied for and received a charter from the American Federation of Labor for a union.
-It was christened Federal Labor Union No. 18545.
+It was named Federal Labor Union No. 18545.

 On October 4, 1933, November 21, 1933, and November 28, 1933 meetings were held between Local 18545 members and the Kohler executives, but nothing was accomplished.
 On June 22, 1934 the union presented Kohler management with a 14 point proposal with the first item being recognition of their union.
 Four days later the company announced the shutdown of the entire plant.
 It had been the Kohler custom to shut down the plant for a couple of days around the 4th of July holiday and sponsor a picnic for all employees, but this shutdown came without warning and was termed indefinite.
 Workers were told they would be called back as necessary.
 Once again when presented with the union asserting itself, the Kohler Company, now with Walter Kohler at its head, chose to demonstrate to the employees who owned the company and that he would not be bargained with.